-Dublin is the capital of Ireland and a popular destination for tourists, although the financial crisis has recently hit the city hard.
+Dublin is the capital of Ireland and a popular destination for tourists, located around 750km from Amsterdam.

 Let's look at the options for travel between Amsterdam and Dublin by air plus combinations of ferry and train or bus...

 Flying is the easiest and quickest way to travel between the 2 cities.

 Aer Lingus flies up to 4x daily between Amsterdam Schiphol airport (AMS) and Dublin airport (DUB) using Airbus A320s.
 Flight times are scheduled as 1 hour 40 minutes.
 Return fares start at around €130 including checked luggage.

 Ryanair now flies 4x daily between Amsterdam and Dublin using Boeing 737 aircraft.
 Base fares can be cheap (€20 one-way) but add-ons (checked luggage, seat selection) can increase the price.

 It is possible to travel from Amsterdam to Dublin by a combination of rail and ferry with the journey split into 2 parts.
 The first is to travel from Amsterdam to London by train - taking the Thalys/Intercity trains to Brussels Zuid/Midi and from there travelling on the Eurostar to London St Pancras via the Channel Tunnel.
 This trip can be done in about 5 hours.
 It is recommended to overnight in London before taking the next part of the trip.

 If you prefer travel by ship there is also the possibility of the Stena Line service from Hoek van Holland to Harwich.
 Both ports are accessible from Amsterdam and London by rail.

 For more detailed info on these trips see our Amsterdam to London page.